 While their asylum applications have suspensive effect, and a “penitentiary judge” can impose a prohibition on enforcement of a court sentence of expulsion where the individual concerned is entitled to international protection, that prohibition does not annul the penal sentence, let alone the conviction.
 UNHCR thus considers that Hungary’s law and practice in relation to the prosecution of asylum seekers for unauthorised crossing of the border fence is likely to be at variance with obligations under international and EU law.

 The criminalisation of illegal entry targeting asylum seekers ceased to be of relevance with the 5 July 2016 entry into force of the “8-km rule” discussed below.
 Between 15 September 2015 and 10 July 2016, over 2,800 criminal procedures started at the Szeged Criminal Court under the new Criminal Code for illegally crossing the border fence.
 In 2,843 cases, the decisions became final.
 Since 10 July 2016, only seven cases have been tried for “illegally crossing the border fence”.
 In 2017, no such case was reported.
 The HHC is not aware of any case in 2018 and the National Judicial Office did not provide any information in this regard, as they do not have relevant statistics.
-According to the Police, there was one criminal procedure started with the charge of illegal crossing of the border fence in 2019.
+According to the Police, there was one criminal procedure started with the charge of illegal crossing of the border fence in 2019, whereas in 2020 there were a total of 33 criminal procedures initiated.
 As for the outcome of the procedure (i.e. the judicial judgment) the Police does not have data.